brzezinskimarcin/frontend-testing-workshops/presentation/slides.md

 });
 ```
 </p>
-<span v-click class="text-red-500">✘ WRONG! </span><span v-click>We are not testing component output.
-Very vulnerable to implementation changes.</span>
+<p v-click>We are not testing component output.
+Very vulnerable to implementation changes.</p>

 ---
 hideInToc: true